Best Known For

 Answer questions and see how you rank against other players.Play Now

 Born in Canada on November 29, 1955, Howie Mandel is a popular actor, comedian and television personality.
 Mandel caught his big acting break in the early 1980s, when he landed a role on the drama series St. Elsewhere.
-He went on to create the hit children's cartoon series Bobby's World, later hosting the popular show Deal or No Deal.
-Mandel is a dedicated and successful stage comedian, performing nearly 200 gigs annually in the United States and Canada.
+He went on to create the hit children's cartoon series Bobby's World, and later became host of the popular show Deal or No Deal.

 Popular comedian and television host Howie Mandel was born Howard Michael Mandel on November 29, 1955, in Toronto, Ontario, Canada.
 The son of a lighting manufacturer and a realtor, Mandel was a class clown growing up.
 He was especially fond of staging pranks on friends and family.